benzag77/DefeatTheEvilWizard/ReadMe.md

 ---

 ## Learning Objectives

 - Understand and implement OOP principles like inheritance, methods, and object interactions.
 - Design interactive programs with a menu-driven system.
 - Develop game logic for engaging and strategic gameplay.

 ---

-## Project Structure

-### Files
-- `defeatTheEvilWizard.py`: Contains the full implementation of the game, including character classes, abilities, and battle logic.
-- `README.md` (this file): Explains the game, its features, and instructions for running it.

----

 ## Game Instructions

 1. **Create Your Character**:
-   - Choose from Warrior, Mage, Archer, or Paladin.
+   - Choose from Warrior, Mage, Archer, Paladin or Orc.
    - Enter a name for your character.

 2. **Battle the Evil Wizard**: